mvolkmann/svelte-and-sapper-in-action/travel-packing-ch5/README.md

-# travel-packing-ch3
+# travel-packing-ch5

-This is the initial version of the travel packing app.
+This is the chapter 5 version of the travel packing app.

 To run this: